albertzak/open/readme.md

 ### [🐣 Toots](https://clj.social/@albertzak) hatchery

-trying to be more social. i get cold sweat anytime i talk to someone.
+trying to be more social. i get cold sweat anytime i talk to someone. online too.

 "[@todepond: why is everyone so obsessed with alan kay and bret victor] you forgot rich hickey. men men men <3"